a-r-r-o-w/uptrain/blog/blog.md

 #### Step 5 - Finetuning the model

 Now that we have our retraining dataset tailored to our objective, we can begin with the retraining/finetuning process.
 HuggingFace offers user-friendly APIs that simplify the training and finetuning of models.
-If you want to understand how this is done for the above example, please refer to the complete source code available at here [here](https://github.com/uptrain-ai/uptrain/blob/main/examples/finetuning_LLM/).
+If you want to understand how this is done for the above example, please refer to the complete source code available [here](https://github.com/uptrain-ai/uptrain/blob/main/examples/finetuning_LLM/).

 #### Step 6 - Evaluation and Visualization